thiruboy1/mydevops/terraform/terraform_notes.md

 ## Types of terraform provider

-1)hasicorp distributed	#developed and tested by hasicorp 2)3rd party		#developed by 3rd party, which cannto be downloade automaticaly, insted we need to install mannually install thirdparty providers by placing their plugin exe in the following direcotry
+1) hasicorp distributed	# developed and tested by hasicorp
+2) 3rd party		# developed by 3rd party, which cannto be downloade automaticaly, insted we need to install mannually install thirdparty providers by placing their plugin exe in the following direcotry
 windows: %APPDATA%\terraform.d\plugins
 all other: ~/.terraform.d/plugins